What We Know (and What We Don’t) About Predicting Suicide Risk

 There are a number of ways to model how our nation could achieve a 20% reduction in suicides.
 One strategy is to stratify risk and identify those in the high-risk group due to risk factors and those in the low-risk group due to risk and protective factors.
 If we can identify those in the high-risk group and intervene so we move more individuals into the lower part of the triangle (see graphic), we can begin to reduce suicide’s burden on our nation.

 On January 29, the National Council launched a six-part webinar series highlighting the National Action Alliance for Suicide Prevention’s Prioritized Research Agenda for Suicide Prevention: An Action Plan to Save Lives.
-This series is a collaborative effort between the National Council for Behavioral Health, National Action Alliance for Suicide Prevention and the National Institute of Mental Health.
+This series is a collaborative effort between the National Council for Mental Wellbeing, National Action Alliance for Suicide Prevention and the National Institute of Mental Health.
 Subsequent webinars will describe how this current understanding influences detecting those at risk, clinical care and services, as well as highlighting a number of the pressing research needs to reduce the burden of suicide.
 For more information about this webinar series, see Linda Rosenberg’s blog post announcing this collaboration.

 Read this recent blog from NIMH Director, Dr. Tom Insel, about the Germanwings tragedy and the difficulties of understanding and predicting suicidal behavior.